shorepine/alles/README.md

 ## Timing & latency

 Alles is not designed as a low latency real-time performance instrument, where your actions have an immediate effect on the sound.
 Changes you make on the host will take a fixed latency -- currently set at 1000ms -- to get to every synth.
-This fixed latency ensures that messages arrive to every synth in the mesh in time to play in perfect sync.
+This fixed latency ensures that messages arrive to every synth in the mesh in time to play in perfect sync, even though Wi-Fi's transmission latency varies widely.
 This allows you to have millisecond-accurate timing in your performance across dozens of speakers in a large space.

 Your host should send along the `time` parameter of the relative time when you expect the sound to play.
 I'd suggest using the number of milliseconds since your host started, e.g. in Python: